Skype for Business Online retirement

 Teams live training – Free online training classes designed to get your organization up and running with Teams.

-Teams Chalk Talks – Free online workshops for IT pros and decision makers sharing best practices for some of the most popular and compelling scenarios in Teams.
+Teams Chalk Talks – Free online workshops for IT pros and decision makers that describe best practices for key scenarios in Teams.

 Microsoft Partners – Microsoft solution providers can help you take full advantage of Teams.

-Microsoft Teams blog – Get the latest Teams news covering new features, adoption and usage resources, Teams devices, and integration with other business productivity applications.
+Microsoft Teams blog – Teams news about new features, adoption and usage resources, Teams devices, and integration with other business applications.